chantastic/sites/chan.dev/src/content/posts/vs-code-explorer-sort-order.md

 ---

 The [VS Code explorer][] displays folders at the top of a directory.
-This is a common heirarchy that I like it _most_ cases.
+This is a common hierarchy that I like it _most_ cases.

 **But I hate it for content.**